FelipeRantin/FelipeRantin/README.md

 ### <div align="center">I'm Felipe, a Brazilian Programmer in process!</div>

-- 🎒 I'm a student in IFPR
+- 🎒 I'm a student in IFPR in the computer course integrated into High School

 - 🌱 I’m currently learning Java